Confessions: Why We Don’t Just “Stick with the Bible”?

 Seven Practices for Effective Church Ministry

-[Editor’s note: this is a shortened version of a longer version that I will publish next week]
+[Note: this is a shortened version of a longer version of this article that you can read here]

 Moses knew long days.
 He sat in the desert, hearing case after case, explaining God’s word to Israel.
 It looked holy and necessary.
 But Jethro, his father-in-law, wasn’t impressed: “What you are doing is not good.
 You and the people with you will certainly wear yourselves out” (Ex.
 18:17–18).
 Moses listened, delegated, and the ministry multiplied.